rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/homework5.md

 ---
 ---
 ## Instructions
-- Due 4/11
+- Due 4/07
-- Submit a Portfolio Draft
+- Submit a complete outline with title, section headings and a start of bibliography
-- The file should be named "StudentNumber_Name_PortfolioDraft.docx"
+- The document should be named "StudentNumber_Name_Outline.docx"
-- Example "120157_Kevin_PortfolioDraft.docx"
+- Example "120158_Bobby_Outline.docx"
-- Files not properly named **may receive a zero** for this homework.
+- Files not properly named **may receive a zero** for this homework